tkem/mbino/README.md

 - The `I2C` API is based on the Arduino [Wire library](https://www.arduino.cc/en/Reference/Wire).
-Since this library can substantially increase code size and RAM usage, I2C support is optional and disabled by default.
+Since this library can substantially increase code size and SRAM usage, I2C support is optional and disabled by default.
 To enable I2C support, you have to `#include <Wire.h>` *before* `#include <mbed.h>`.
 See the I2C [examples](examples/) for details.
 Also note that the Wire